Doo Kyung-min: Wonju DB Promy (2013–2021)

-The 2020-21 season was forgettable as injuries ravaged key players.
+The 2020–21 season was forgettable as injuries ravaged key players.
 DB ended the season at 9th place, second last in the league table.
 In the January game against Goyang Orions, Doo scored a buzzer beater with 1 second left on the clock to win the game 92–90; it was voted Play of the Season at the annual KBL awards ceremony.
 He was traded to Daegu KOGAS Pegasus, formerly Incheon Electroland Elephants, for Kang Sang-jae and Park Chan-hee.

-Daegu KOGAS Pegasus (2021–present)
+Daegu KOGAS Pegasus (2021–2023)

 Doo did not play much during the first several games as he was still recovering from an injury and not in peak condition.
 He struck a back court partnership with Kim Nak-hyun, his experience complementing Kim's pace.